 In my opinion, success is a word that’s true meaning is greater than just one or two definitions.
 As I say in a lot of the blogs in this series, success means different things to different people, so in saying that, is it fair to just use one definition?
-Some people will argue that without a finite definition then it is very hard to compare successfulness from one person to the next but is it fair to compare peoples success anyway?
+Some people will argue that without a finite definition then it is very hard to compare successfulness from one person to the next but is it fair to compare people’s success anyway?

-If you do think it is fair to compare if someone is more or less successful than somebody else, I am not judging you whatsoever, the only question I have is how do you compare two peoples success?
-Is seems like a truly difficult dilemma to me which I wouldn’t be sure what to do in the circumstances.
+If you do think it is fair to compare if someone is more or less successful than somebody else, I am not judging you whatsoever, the only question I have is how do you compare two people’s success?
+It seems like a truly difficult dilemma to me which I wouldn’t be sure what to do in the circumstances.
 The way that I see it is depending on what you are measuring, you will get different results every time.

-Both of the definitions provided by the Cambridge Dictionary do differ from each other but do centralise around common themes, success is most commonly a positive thing that stems from positive results or actions and that it is something that we wanted or hoped to achieve in some way.
+Both of the definitions provided by the Cambridge Dictionary do differ from each other but do centralise around common themes, success is most commonly a positive thing that stems from positive results or actions and it is something that we wanted or hoped to achieve in some way.
 While this may be true for a number of different circumstances, can we say it is a fair measure of our own success?

 Let’s go back to blog 3 in this series, all about the Qualifications we have, as an example for this.
 Let’s say for instance that I am measuring my success off of positive effects that I wanted or hoped would happen.
-So for my A Levels I really wanted and hoped to do well in order to get to University, I put hours upon hours of work in to it and tried really hard in my exams.
+So for my A-Levels I really wanted and hoped to do well in order to get to University, I put hours upon hours of work into it and tried really hard in my exams.

 Alas when I had my results from College I found that I did not do as well as I hoped and that I would not be able to go to University that year, at least to do the course that I wanted to do.
 Does this make me less successful than if I was to go to University straight after college?
-Given that I had learned a whole new level of things whilst being colleges but at the end of the day did not get the results that I was hoping for, does this make me unsuccessful?
+Given that I had learned a whole new level of things whilst being at college but at the end of the day did not get the results that I was hoping for, does this make me unsuccessful?

 This sort of question really tests how you see the world.
 I purposefully ask these questions to make you step back for a minute and think.
-I do not think that I was unsuccessful not going to University straight after College as I got the chance to complete the Level 3 AAT course as well as a HNC in Computing and Information Systems.
-Yes the route that I took to get to University was different than what I first planned but does that make it any less successful at the end of the day?
+I do not think that I was unsuccessful in not going to University straight after College as I got the chance to complete the Level 3 AAT course as well as an HNC in Computing and Information Systems.
+Yes, the route that I took to get to University was different than what I first planned but does that make it any less successful at the end of the day?